Emericdefay/MAS-to-MBS/README.md

 ## Todo

-- [ ] Change the arduino program construction : Make a serial reader - Work in Progress!
-(70%)
+- [x] Change the arduino program construction : Make a serial reader -> print_Midi.py
 - [ ] Describe the modules, never enough description  (70%)
 - [ ] Optimize the arduino matricial usage, reducing the memory used - On it.
-- [ ] Add the printer montage - Need pieces.
-Almost done the puncher.
+- [ ] Add the printer montage - Still in construction.
 - [ ] Add pictures - Will do with printer done.

 ## Requirements